postgrespro/jsquery/README.md

 Major problem in the entries representation is its size.
 In the given example key "a" is presented three times.
 In the large branchy documents with long keys size of naive entries representation becomes unreasonable.
-Both opclasses address this issue but in a slightly different way.
+All opclasses address this issue but in a slightly different way.

 ### `jsonb_path_value_ops`